Table of Contents

 Usually a mid-size mixed breed, Aussiedors need lots of exercise to keep them happy.

 It's quite difficult to guess the temperament of an Aussiedor because its parents' personalities are polar opposites.

 While Labradors tend to be friendly and outgoing, Australian Shepherds are more of I-don't-need-friends-I'm-shy-but-I-got-you types of dogs.

-Aussiedors can also inherit the herding instinct of their other parent, and that may be a problem for your small kids (if you have one!)
+Aussiedors can also inherit their other parent's herding instinct, which may be a problem for your small kids (if you have one!)

 Beagle mixed with Labrador can get you a fairly mid-size mixed breed that equally loves playtime and affection.

 Beagadors can go along with other pets.
 However, training may be quite difficult, especially if they mostly take after their Beagle parent.

 A Labrador mix that can weigh 35 to 50 lbs when fully grown, Labraheelers are also quite the energy fireball that can either be helpful or destructive.

 But because both its parents are intelligent, Labraheelers can do well in agility and obedience training.